supa2/Automaton/Automaton-Testimonials.md

 User feedback keeps this project running and there's been some very positive feedback indeed.
 A few examples.

+> First off, I'm very excited about this framework.
+I believe this is the only Arduino Finite State Machine framework that models the concept of an Automaton.
+I'm trying to visualize how a group of Automatons interact to define the behavior of a single system.

+Reddit

 > BTW, this library of yours is absolutely fantastic.
 > Congratulations on this amazing piece of software!